streamingfast/firehose-docs/content/operate/guides/cosmos/syncing.md

 ## Install and run instrumented nodes

-In order to index Cosmos based nodes with `firehose-cosmos`, you will need to insure you are using the correctly modified binaries for the chain you are targetting.
-Figment provide these for CosmosHub and you can find them on the `Gaia-DM` releases page located [here](https://github.com/figment-networks/gaia-dm/releases).
-Alternatively, they also provide the prebuilt Docker Images which you can find listed on [their Dockerhub](https://hub.docker.com/r/figmentnetworks/firehose-cosmos/tags).
-These prebuilt Dockerfiles also start the `firehose-cosmos` process for you.
+In order to index Cosmos nodes with `firehose-cosmos`, you will need to insure you are using the correctly modified binaries for the chain you are targetting.
+Figment provide these for CosmosHub and Osmosis, mainnet and testnet chains as prebuilt Docker Images which you can find listed on [their Dockerhub](https://hub.docker.com/r/figmentnetworks/firehose-cosmos/tags).
+These Dockerfiles also start the `firehose-cosmos` process for you.
 Below is an example for v7.0.4 of the Osmosis testnet.
 You can modify this to use whichever version of the chain node you are indexing.

 ```bash
 docker run --rm -it figmentnetworks/firehose-cosmos:fh-v0.4.0-osmosis1-testnet-v7.0.4 /app/firehose start